Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

 \section{Condition integration in the sampling process}

-In DM-based image synthesis frameworks, the sampling process iteratively reserve noisy latent variable into desired image with the prediction of the denoising network.
+In DM-based image synthesis frameworks, the sampling process iteratively reverse noisy latent variable into desired image with the prediction of the denoising network.
 As mentioned in Sec.~\ref{sec:model_preparation}, integrating the conditional control signals into the denoising network always requires time-consuming training, fine-tuning or optimization.
-To ease the burden for conditioning the denoising network, numerous works perform condition integration in the sampling process to ensure the consistency between synthesized image and given conditional input without computational intensive supervised-training or fine-tuning \cite{su2023ddib, hertz2023p2p, liu2022compositional, kawar2022denoising, dhariwal2021diffusion, choi2021ilvr}.
+To ease the burden for conditioning the denoising network, numerous works perform condition integration in the sampling process to ensure the consistency between synthesized image and given conditional input without computational intensive supervised-training or fine-tuning \citep{su2023ddib, hertz2023p2p, liu2022compositional, kawar2022denoising, dhariwal2021diffusion, choi2021ilvr}.

 Based on how the conditional control signals are incorporated into the sampling process, we divide mainstream in-sampling conditioning mechanisms into six categories: (a) \textit{inversion}, (b) \textit{attention manipulation}, (c) \textit{noise blending}, (d) \textit{revising diffusion process}, (e) \textit{guidance} and (f) \textit{conditional correction}.
+In Tab.~\ref{table:comparison2}, we provides a comparison of the characteristics of all the six conditioning mechanisms for sampling process.

 We illustrate these conditioning mechanisms with an exemplary image editing process in Fig.~\ref{fig:Sampling}.
-In this section, we will introduce the core idea of these conditioning mechanisms and summarize the corresponding representative works.
+In this section, we will introduce the core idea of these conditioning mechanisms and summarize the corresponding representative works as illustrated in Fig.~\ref{fig_taxonomy_of_sp}.